How to Take the Slow Boat From Luang Prabang to Thailand

 Thaifood Original was the only restaurant that was still open when we arrived in the center of town.
 It’s a one-woman restaurant serving Thai and Italian dishes.
 The menu also included a few vegan and vegetarian options.

-Buses to Chiang Mai or Chiang Rai or another destination in Thailand can be booked on 12GoASia
+Buses to Chiang Mai or Bangkok in Thailand can be booked on 12GoASia

 Slow boat from Luang Prabang: final thoughts